theheavygluon/QuantumFinance/Day 2/README.md

-## Day 2
+## Day 2: Introduction to Quantum Risk Analysis

 These three lecture videos will take you through the main concepts of Quantum Risk Analyis and its importance to finance.
+There is also a set of notes as well as the lecture video slides to refer to for more information.

 Lecture videos:
  - Lecture 1: https://durham.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=b3d8ded4-b25e-4a50-9200-ae370142f1a0